What is Kubernetes Architecture? A Complete Guide

 Worker nodes are the nodes used to actually run the containers.
 We never directly interact with the worker nodes.
 Instead, we send instructions to the control plane.
 The control plane then delegates the task of creating and maintaining containers to the worker nodes.

 We understood that a Kubernetes cluster is composed of two distinct types of nodes.
+That was the first step to understand the Kubernetes Architecture.
 Now, let’s look more closely at the components running inside these nodes.

 Kubernetes Control Plane Architecture

 The control plane is composed of several components, each of which is responsible for a different aspect of cluster management.
+Kubernetes Architecture can be explained by understanding them in detail.
 Some of the main components are:

 API Server